Sunday, August 10, 2025

 Regrettably, for all his growing power he couldn't be everywhere, and his fellow super-soldiers never achieved the same heights, nor did their ranks ever exceed twenty active members at a time.
 There were less than eight others just before Rome was sacked in 410 AD, and from then till the final fall in 476 Atticus fought alone.

 He survived to mourn the glory of Rome, but in the end he moved on to a wandering life, fighting for what causes he deemed worthy, dealing with occasional manifestations of his many curses, and encountering the strangest people.
 Many were oddly-clothed people who demonstrated powers akin to his own, all of whom claimed to have come from other times in the past or future when questioned.
-Many seemed confused at first, having expected to appear somewhere else, and some were quite hostile about it.
+Some seemed confused at first, having expected to appear somewhere else, and a few were quite hostile about it.
 Atticus and the more friendly travelers eventually worked out that something about him seemed to attract those who were out of place in time to his vicinity, perhaps another of the curses laid on him.
 He found he was anchored in time himself, and could only travel through it by passing passing one day after another.

 Having eventually reached the present day of the campaign, the modern Atticus has adopted the rather grandiose supranym of Praevalidus and joined the hero community.
 After thousands of years spent fighting he no longer takes things as seriously as once did, although he's still quick to take action when needed.